-- b) The City has the authority to require parkland dedication, or payment-in-lieu of parkland dedication under the Planning Act.
+c) The City has the authority to require parkland dedication, or cash-in-lieu of parkland dedication under the Planning Act.
 That authority shall be utilized to secure the components of the Park System identified in this Plan.
+Parkland dedication, and/or the payment of cash-in-lieu of land

+- shall be required in accordance with the Planning Act, the relevant policies of this Plan and the City's Parkland Dedication By-law, as a condition of all development approvals. - d) In accordance with the Planning Act, residential developments and mixed-use developments with development sites or blocks greater than 5 hectares shall make a maximum parkland dedication, or cash-in-lieu equivalent contribution of 15% of the gross development site area.
+Residential developments and mixed-use developments on development sites of 5 hectares or less shall make a maximum parkland dedication/cash-in-lieu equivalent contribution of 10% of the gross development site area. - e) It is the objective of the City to utilize its parkland dedication authority to secure a robust diverse and well-connected Park System within WESTON 7, based on the following priorities: - i.
+The first priority is the securement of the W7 Urban Squares, which are identified conceptually on Schedule 3 and Schedule 4 and described in Table 3; and - ii.
+The second priority is the securement of the other components of the Park System Promenades and Pocket Parks. - f) The City's approach to the securement of the Park System will include the following: - It is the City's preference to secure unencumbered, fee simple parkland dedication.
+W7 Urban Squares shall be secured as unencumbered, fee simple parkland dedication.

-Parkland dedication, and/or the payment-in-lieu of land shall be required in accordance with the Planning Act, the relevant policies of this Plan and the City's Parkland Dedication By-law, as a condition of all development approvals. - c) The City shall require parkland to be dedicated in a coordinated manner that creates complete and cohesive park blocks.
-A strategy shall be identified in the required block plan process.
-Where a park spans multiple development parcels: - i.
-The full park block shall be secured and dedicated as a single coordinated conveyance; - ii.
-Partial dedications shall only be considered where they form part of a comprehensive strategy to achieve the complete park block. - d) The City's approach to the securement of the Park System will include the following: - i.
-It is the City's preference to secure unencumbered, fee simple parkland dedication; and - ii.
-Strata Park arrangements may be considered, subject to the policies of the VOP, and the City's Parkland Dedication By-law. - e) The City shall encourage the consolidation of parkland dedications from multiple developments where such consolidation would result in larger, more functional parks by: - i.
-Facilitating land exchanges or purchases for optimal park configuration; - ii.
-Coordinating dedication timing between developments; and - iii.
-Requiring landowners to enter into agreements addressing: - > Land dedication and construction timing; - > Park development cost sharing; - > Interim conditions and temporary facilities; - > Infrastructure and services coordination; and - > Phased maintenance responsibilities. - f) Where any component of the Park System is identified on any property, either as shown on Schedule 1 or Schedule 3 to this Plan, or on a Block Plan, or in site specific application for development, and the identified component is considered acceptable for parkland dedication by the City, the applicable parkland dedication shall be secured by the City as a condition of first residential approval, subject to appropriate legal agreement(s) respecting interim use of the lands for parking for existing uses, construction access and staging operations.
+Other components of the Park System may also be secured as unencumbered, fee simple parkland dedication; - ii.
+Strata Park arrangements may be considered, subject to the policies of the VOP, and the City's Parkland Dedication By-law; and - iii.
+Privately Owned Public Spaces (POPS) may be considered, subject to the policies of the VOP, and the City's Parkland Dedication By-law. - g) Within WESTON 7, all cash-in-lieu of parkland dedication funds resulting from development within WESTON 7, shall be spent by the City to enhance the supply of public parkland within WESTON 7. - h) Where any component of the Park System is identified on any property, either as shown on Schedule 1 or Schedule 3 to this Plan, or on a Block Plan, or in site specific application for development, and the identified component is considered acceptable for parkland dedication by the City, the applicable parkland dedication shall be secured by the City as a condition of first residential approval, subject to appropriate legal agreement respecting interim use of the lands for parking for existing uses, construction access and staging operations.